Dogs always use their tongue and teeth for everything they do.

 If you don’t see anything wrong with the nails, understand that your dog is anxious.
 And that’s why he’s chewing on his nails.

 Yes, compulsive disorders can occur in dogs as well.
 Dogs have a mind too.
 They can even feel lonely sometimes.

-A dog usually portrays such behaviors when they are way too stressed out or anxious.
+A dog usually portrays such behaviors when they are too stressed or anxious.
 However, this is not a regular occurrence.

-Your dog will develop this disorder due to loneliness, loss of a partner, abuse, etc.
+Your dog will develop this disorder due to loneliness, partner loss, abuse, etc.

 These are just about all the reasons dogs chew on their nails.
-Sometimes when your dog becomes too tired from chewing, he might fall asleep with his tongue out.
+When your dog becomes too tired from chewing, he might fall asleep with his tongue out.

-Answer: No, it’s not particularly safe for your dog to bite or chew on their nails.
+No, your dog is not exceptionally safe to bite or chew on its nails.
 If you see your dog biting its nails, check if there’s anything wrong with the nails.

-Answer: Dogs bite their nails for quite a few reasons.
+Dogs bite their nails for quite a few reasons.
 It might be anything from an accident to an illness.
-You must treat it in accordance with the cause.
+It would help if you treated it by the cause.

-Now you have the answer to your question “why does my dog chew his nails”.
-We hope you found this article useful.
+Now you have the answer to your question, “why does my dog chew his nails”.
+We hope you found this helpful article.

 We tried to help you out with all the resources that we could.
-However, if the issue seems to be severe, make an appointment with your veterinarian.
+However, if the issue seems severe, make an appointment with your veterinarian.